 Summer is here and it’s not all beach days, BBQs and pool parties for America’s western states.
-It’s wildfire season, and with it comes smoke and a dramatic increase in PM 2.5–that is, particulate matter.
-A group of researchers in Washington found disturbing correlations between breathing in wildfire smoke, poor air quality and mortality rates.
-Learn more about their findings, the effect smoke has on our health and the indoor air quality solutions to protect you and your loved ones indoors.
+It’s wildfire season, and with it comes smoke and a dramatic increase in PM2.5 or particulate matter.
+A group of researchers in Washington found disturbing correlations between inhaling wildfire smoke, poor air quality and mortality rates.
+Learn more about their findings, the effect smoke has on our health and indoor air quality solutions to protect you and your loved ones.

 Wildfire Smoke Exposure Study

 The study tested for a possible relationship between non-traumatic death and wildfire smoke exposure.
 Conducted by scientists at the University of Washington, the Washington State Department of Health and the Washington State Department of Ecology, researchers studied wildfire seasons in the state from 2006 to 2017.
 They found mortality rates jumped roughly 1.3% the day after a smoke event in Washington.

 “Our research found a slight increase in mortality risk on the same day of exposure to wildfire smoke across all populations,” scientist and lead author of the study Annie Doubleday said in an article by the Kent Reporter.
 “What we didn’t expect to find was a significantly greater increase in mortality risk on the day following a wildfire smoke event for all populations, regardless of underlying health conditions or whether the air continued to be smoky that day.”

 What Is in Wildfire Smoke and How Does It Affect My Health?